 Content Warning: This blog and accompanying webinar discusses suicide and related subject matter that may be triggering to some readers.

-To honor Suicide Prevention Awareness month, Robin Coach and Clinical Psychologist Dr. Colleen Jacobson joined us for a special Webinar on how we can identify youth who may be at risk for suicide and how to best support these students in the moment and longer-term.
+In recognition of Suicide Prevention Awareness month, Robin Coach and Clinical Psychologist Dr. Colleen Jacobson joined us for a special Webinar on how we can identify youth who may be at risk for suicide and how to best support these students in the moment and longer-term.
 She answered some very insightful and vulnerable questions from the audience on the subject.
 Read the takeaways below or watch a recording of the webinar.

 The State of Youth Mental Health